Here's why Bobby Abreu has HOF credentials

 Let's have some more fun with random endpoints.
 Abreu tallied 288 home runs and 400 steals during his 18-year career; only four other players in AL/NL history have reached those benchmarks: Craig Biggio, Rickey Henderson, Barry Bonds and his father, Bobby.

-Also, Abreu registered 921 extra-base hits in the Majors, making him one of seven players in the Modern Era with at least 900 XBHs and 400 steals, joining Biggio, Barry Bonds, Ty Cobb, Honus Wagner, Tris Speaker and Paul Molitor.
+Also, Abreu registered 921 extra-base hits in the Majors, making him one of seven players in the Modern Era (since 1900) with at least 900 XBHs and 400 steals, joining Biggio, Barry Bonds, Ty Cobb, Honus Wagner, Tris Speaker and Paul Molitor.
 Only Bonds, Cobb and Speaker recorded a higher career on-base percentage than Abreu's .395.

 Legendary comparisons

 Was Bobby Abreu a better player than Tony Gwynn or Ichiro Suzuki?
-Perhaps the mere suggestion offends some readers, but he put up loftier numbers than those legends of the game in many categories.
+Perhaps the mere suggestion offends some readers, but he put up loftier numbers than those legends of the game in some categories.

 While Ichiro had about 600 more hits in the Major Leagues, Abreu has him beat by significant margins in wOBA (.378 to .328) and wRC+ (129 to 104), among other categories.
 Ichiro's single-season career high in wRC+ 131, a number that Abreu bested seven times during his career.